-The vast savanna regions of Colombia, Venezuela, and Brazil and are favored by abundant, well distributed rainfall, but the soils are extremely acid and infertile.
+The vast savanna regions of Colombia Venezuela and Brazil and are favored by abundant well distributed rainfall but the soils are extremely acid and infertile.
 Although little upland rice is produced on these soils there is a clear need for a crop component in the pasture system being developed by the Tropical Pastures Program to facilitate and finance land preparation for pasture establishment.
-Upland rice could become a pioneer crop thus encouraging the economically sound development of acid, high rainfall savannas.
+Upland rice could become a pioneer crop thus encouraging the economically sound development of acid high rainfall savannas

-A minimum-input, upland rice system using cultivars having tolerance to acid soil and diseases appears attainable.
-Initial research with soil-adapted cultivars consistently gives plot yields of 3.5 to 4.5 t/ha without soil amendments or chemical protection.
-Thus, a 3 ton commercial yield seems reasonable and economically viable.
-A high volume crossing program is underway with upland materials from Africa, Brazil, Japan and other sources.
-Specific breeding objectives are identified and parental sources are available.
-Although typical, high yielding, irrigated germplasm is not useful for this ecology, many rices are well adapted to infertile, acid soils having over 80 percent aluminum saturation.
-Breeding will stress tolerance to Mn and Al toxicities and P, Zn, and other deficiencies.
-The ideal plant type remains unclear but intermediate grain quality, multiple fungal tolerances, hoja blanca, sogata, and sugar cane borer resistance are requirements.
+A minimum-input upland rice system using cultivars having tolerance to acid soil and diseases appears attainable Initial research with soil-adapted cultivars consistently gives plot yields of 3 5 to 4 5 t/ha without soil amendments or chemical protection Thus commercial yield seems reasonable and economically viable volume crossing program is underway with upland materials from Africa Specific breeding objectives are Japan and other sources identified and parental sources are available Although typical high yielding irrigated germplasm is not useful for this ecology many rices are well adapted to infertile acid soils having over 80 percent Breeding will stress tolerance to Mn and Al aluminum saturation toxicities and P Zn and other deficiencies The ideal plant type remains unclear but intermediate grain quality multiple fungal hoja blanca sogata and sugar cane borer resistance are tolerances requirements

-Research on cultural practices will concentrate on weed control, methods of seeding and applying fertilizer, and conversion into pastures after one or two rice crops.
+Research on cultural practices will concentrate on weed control methods of seeding and applying fertilizer and conversion into pastures after one or two rice crops